-- The connection terms and conditions of Schedule 6.2 of Part 6 of the Electricity Industry Participation Code. - The connection terms set out in the Distribution Generation Connection Agreement signed between us. - Compliance with the technical requirements set out in our large scale generation connection standard. - Any technical requirements specified in your final conditional approval. - Plus, your operating protocol which will be established to detail how your generator must operate, or be operated.
+- The connection terms and conditions of Schedule 6.2 of Part 6 of the Electricity Industry Participation Code. - The connection terms set out in the Distribution Generation Connection Agreement signed between us. - Compliance with the technical requirements set out in our Distributed generation 1MW and over connection standard. - Any technical requirements specified in your final conditional approval. - Plus, your operating protocol which will be established to detail how your generator must operate, or be operated.